 Lower Back Strengthening Exercises Routine

-In today’s routine, we go through five back strengthening exercises using a wall for support.
+In today’s routine, we perform five back-strengthening exercises using a wall for support.

-The passive cobra poses is one of my favorites to increase back flexibility.
-Since the focus is lower back strengthening, we are using some cobra variations.
+The passive cobra pose is one of my favorites for increasing back flexibility.
+Since the focus is lower back strengthening, we use some cobra variations.

 Cobra Push Ups

 Start in a supine position with your hands under your armpits.
-Keeping your tailbone tucked and your shoulders down, lift and lower your upper body by pressing your hands gently.
-Use the strength of your back to lift and lower, not just relying on your arms to lift you up.
+Keeping your tailbone tucked and your shoulders down, gently lift and lower your upper body by pressing your hands.
+Use the strength of your back to raise and lower, not just rely on your arms to lift you.
 Repeat five times and hold for three breaths each time.

 Half Cobra With Hands Off the Mat

-Here, you will start like you want to get in the cobra pose, in a supine position, with your hands under your armpits.
-Instead of pressing through the palm of your hands to lift up, you will rely solely on the strength of your lower back and keep the palm of your hands off the mat.
+Here, you will start like you want to get in the cobra pose, in a prone position, with your hands under your armpits.
+Instead of pressing through the palm of your hands to lift, you will rely solely on the strength of your lower back and keep the palm of your hands off the mat.
 Hold for five breaths.

 Low Lunge With Back Reach

 The low lunge with back reach might feel hard at first if you are not flexible.
 However, it’s worth practicing it.
 In time, you will gain more flexibility and be able to get quite far back!
 Start in your low lunge.
 Feel the stretch in your hip flexor, and get nice and comfortable.
 Make more space between your rib cage and your pelvis by sinching your waist and opening your chest.
 Bring your hands into prayer and see how far back you can bend.
 Take a few breaths.
-Next, extend your arms and extend your spine the same way you did the first time.
-See how far back your can reach your hands and take a few breaths.
+Next, extend your arms and lengthen your spine like you did the first time.
+See how far back you can reach your hands and take a few breaths.

 Unsupported Arms Camel

-This camel variation also aims at strengthening your lower back.
+This camel variation also aims to strengthen your lower back.
 Start on your knees with your legs about hip distance apart.
-Bring your hands into prayer, sinch your waist and lift your chest up to make more space in your spine (like we did in the low lunge).
+Bring your hands into prayer, cinch your waist, and lift your chest to make more space in your spine (like we did in the low lunge).
 See how far back you can get as if you were going to do the camel pose while keeping your hands in prayer.
-As you increase your back strength and flexibility, you will be able to take one arm back while keeping the other hand on your pelvis.
+As you increase your back strength and flexibility, you can take one arm back while holding the other hand on your pelvis.
 Eventually, you will be able to extend both arms back.

 Read The 10 Best Yoga Poses for Back Pain for more yoga-inspired lower back strengthening exercises.